RaspAP/raspap-docs/docs/ap-basics.md

 **Encryption Type:** `CCMP`
 **Passphrase:** `ChangeMe`

+!!! note "Note"
-> :information_source: **Note:** The **802.11 AC 5GHz** wireless mode option is disabled by default.
+    The **802.11 AC 5GHz** wireless mode option is disabled by default.
 It may be enabled by configuring a country that permits wireless operation on the 5GHz band.
 Refer to [this FAQ](faq.md#80211ac) for more information.

 Each of these settings may be changed on the **Hotspot > Basic** and **Security** tabs to any values you wish.
 Your changes will be applied and made visible on the broadcasted AP by choosing
 **Save settings** followed by **Restart hotspot**.